webdevruslan2/guestbook/README.md

 Hello!
-That is my first blog, which i upload to service "GitHub!" \nAnd it my meet to git.
+That is my first blog, which i upload to service "GitHub!"
+And it my meet to git.